6:20 PMRespiratory system

 Exhalation is generally a passive process; however, active or forced exhalation is achieved by the abdominal and the internal intercostal muscles.
 During this process air is forced or exhaled out.

-of inhalation, air flows back out until the pressures in the chest and
+The lungs have a natural elasticity: as they recoil from the stretch of inhalation, air flows back out until the pressures in the chest and the atmosphere reach equilibrium.

 The major function of the respiratory system is gas exchange between the external environment and an organism's circulatory system.
 In humans and mammals, this exchange facilitates oxygenation of the blood with a concomitant removal of carbon dioxide and other gaseous metabolic wastes from the circulation.
 As gas exchange occurs, the acid-base balance of the body is maintained as part of homeostasis.
 If proper ventilation is not maintained, two opposing conditions could occur: respiratory acidosis, a life threatening condition, and respiratory alkalosis.